 1. Derivative Works and Art Made Using Your Photos

-When a fellow creative is inspired enough by one of your photographs that they decide to use it in the creation of their own art it can be flattering.
+When a fellow creative gets inspired enough by one of your photographs that they decide to use it in the creation of their own art it can be flattering.
 They obviously regard your work highly.
 However, it is also an infringement of copyright law and infringement of your rights.

 2. Image Misuse by Someone Who Bought a Print

-Selling prints of your photographs is a great way to build your brand as a photographer and is also a handy way to supplement your income.
+Selling prints of your photographs is a great way to build your brand as a photographer.
+It is also a handy way to supplement your income.
 Selling your prints does not mean that you are handing over any of your copyright though.
 Just because someone owns a print of one of your images that does not give them the right to reproduce that image in any way.

 3. Reproduction of a Publicly Available Image